csteach424/csteach424.github.io/coursework.md

       * where and why did you update the app?
       * benefits of updates
       * ...
-  * groups will be assigned at the start of the semester (max.
-5 persons per group)
+  * work may be conducted individually or in groups (max.
+4 persons per group)
     * group report must clearly define each student's work and contributions, where applicable
       * no attribution, no mark